 - Student smart phones to not have wireless access at school nor is there mobile phone service.

 - One student did not have a smart phone

 - Finding common times that would suit all time zones.
 However, amazingly our Egyptian teacher only gets home from work at 1am and is willing to connect with the students after that time.

 - Initially finding a class that I could work with easily.
-But on reflection, it was easy to ‘tweak’ Business Studies curriculum and fit it in there as it is a small class and I have them 5 times a week which would be possible to work in the time zones.
+But on reflection, it was easy to ‘tweak’ Business Studies curriculum and fit it in there as it is a small class and I have them 5 times a week This made it possible to work in with Sophia’s time zone.

 Victoria, Australia lies neatly in Asian time zones for synchronous connections.
 We start at 9am, most of SE Asia commences at 7:30 or 8am.
 With a time difference of 1-3 hours, we can connect synchronously with our classes.